Posted by JournoLink in Business Tips on 25 April 2017 at 09:15

 Crisis management is often pushed into the background as every business owner is an optimist, and optimists assume nothing will ever go wrong.
 The reality is though that we all get used to costs being higher than planned, and income being lower than forecast.

 But we rarely give much thought to how we would handle a crisis, such as a product failure, or worse still something like a food poisoning, that hits the local, even national, media.
-For sure social media will all over the shortcoming with red warning lights flashing from ‘customer reviews’, Twitter comments, and unwelcome pictures on Facebook.
+For sure social media will draw attention to the shortcoming with red warning lights flashing from ‘customer reviews’, Twitter comments, and unwelcome pictures on Facebook.
 Enough to kill off the business completely.

 How do you make sure that your business is ready?